 Discoloration Caused By Enzymes

-Hardwood species, such oak, maple and beech, are the most commonly susceptible to discolorations caused by natural enzymes.
-Enzymatic discoloration is caused when the natural enzymes in the wood react, and can cause parts of the wood to take on a gray or brown tone.
+Hardwood species, such as oak, maple, and beech, are the most commonly susceptible to discolorations caused by natural enzymes.
+The enzymatic discoloration is caused when the natural enzymes in the wood react and can cause parts of the wood to take on a gray or brown tone.
 These are cosmetic changes that don’t affect wood packaging strength.

 Wood discolorations resulting from minerals are often seen differently, depending on the species of wood.
-In oak, mineral discolorations present as dark lines or streaks, you may seen green or brown patches in maple, and purple or black areas in yellow popular.
-Mineral discolorations sometimes occur when trees are standing in mineral rich soil.
+In oak, mineral discolorations present as dark lines or streaks, you may see green or brown patches in maple and purple or black areas in yellow poplar.
+Mineral discolorations sometimes occur when trees are standing in mineral-rich soil.
 These types of discolorations don’t cause any damage to the wood or compromise its strength.

-It’s also important to note that blue stain does not cause any kind of decay, has no affect on wood strength, isn’t airborne, and isn’t linked to any type of health issues.
+It’s also important to note that blue stain does not cause any kind of decay, has no effect on wood strength, isn’t airborne, and isn’t linked to any type of health issue.